ninagroop/ninagroop/content/pages/about/index.md

 I know firsthand the bravery and touch choices that such editing can require.
 For 25 years I was married to a man with an anger problem; he had untreated mental illness and he was an alcoholic.
 Over time I learned the power of setting boundaries, forgiving, and letting go.
 Most importantly, I learned to listen to my own heart.

-For more than two decades as an editor, I helped uncover what authors were trying to say, refining their thoughts and words to clarify their message.
-[As a coach](/coaching), I will help you uncover what your heart is saying and then provide you the tools to live it.

 When I am not writing, editing, [coaching](/coaching), or speaking, I am probably hiking, reading, or spending time with my boys or friends.
 I love the beach, the woods, live music, and strong coffee.
 Also, I adore my cats.